-An important element of the Commercial Space Launch Competitiveness Act is that the US is not claiming national sovereignty over any of the territory its citizens may occupy in space.
+An important element of the act just passed is that the US is not claiming national sovereignty over any of the territory its citizens may occupy in space.
 This is an acknowledgement of the OST which, as mentioned above, stipulated that no nation could claim sovereignty over space.
 Mines built by Americans on asteroids will not become part of America.
 But the US will recognise that US citizens applying their labour to parts of outer space will be able to claim a property right over them.

 Australia too has a role to play.
 It is shameful that Australia is a signatory to the 1979 Moon Agreement, which (unsuccessfully) consigns the universe to being an intergalactic Soviet wasteland.
-Australia should renounce this treaty as soon as possible.
+Australia should renege on this treaty as soon as possible.

 Furthermore, Australia could do worse than to follow America’s lead.
 Although Australia doesn’t have a space industry, it doesn’t mean it can’t have one in the future.
 It is unlikely one will emerge with the current property rights arrangements in place.